Gitavan/2-D-Monte-Carlo-simulation-of-a-magnetic-material/README.md

 A 2-D Monte Carlo simulation of a magnetic material to verify a known analytical result using numerical simulations.

 ## Files
-- `Computational Assignment - Sun's Wobble.ipynb`: The main code
+- `Computational Project.ipynb`: The main code

 ## Usage
-Simply run `Computational Assignment - Sun's Wobble.ipynb` and you are good to go.
+Simply run `Computational Project.ipynb` and you are good to go.